RedBeardLab/zeeSQL-doc/docs/secondary-indexes.md

    4) (integer) 3
    5) "CREATE TABLE users(key PRIMARY KEY, id INT, name STRING, score INT)"
 ```

-We can see the SQL table created querying the `sqlite_master` special table.

 Exactly what we would expect, the `key` column as primary key, where we will store the key of the Redis Hash, and then the schema we asked for.